In thinking about the strengths and limitations of different surveillance

 Here is the 2015/16 financial year recap …

-git clone https://github.com/uomsystemsbiology/rgm_kidney_vagrant.git
+git clone https://github.com/uomsystemsbiology/rgm_kidney_vagrant.gitcd rgm_kidney_vagrantvagrant up

 This will open a virtual machine that includes the pre-compiled model